qarmin/czkawka/README.md

   - Same Music - Searches for music with the same artist, album etc.
   - Invalid Symbolic Links - Shows symbolic links which point to non-existent files/directories
   - Broken Files - Finds files that are invalid or corrupted
-  - Bad Extensions - List files whose content not match with they extension
+  - Bad Extensions - Lists files whose content not match with their extension

 <!-- The GIF thingy -->
 ![Czkawka](https://user-images.githubusercontent.com/41945903/145280350-506f7e94-4db0-4de7-a68d-6e7c26bbd2bf.gif)